Azure/autorest.typescript/packages/typespec-test/test/openai/generated/typespec-ts/README.md

-# OpenAi REST client library for JavaScript
+# OpenAI REST client library for JavaScript

 Azure OpenAI APIs for completions and search